sharvilpradhan/motif-discovery/README.md

-# motif-discovery
+# molbio
+## CSC 530 project

-Motif Discovery using Multi-objective Optimization Heuristic Algorithms
+Implementation of solution for Motif Discovery problem using MOABC and MOGSA.

+Uses the TRANSFAC data set for DNA sequences